-When I was in school I developed an anxiety disorder that made me stress out prior to exams.
+When I was in university I developed an anxiety disorder that made me stress out prior to exams.
 I was so worked up that before exams I would be throwing up in the bathrooms or even fainting due to the overload of stress.
 Over time I thought that maybe I should give up on my university degree as I just couldn't figure a way out.
 Until one day I told a friend about my circumstance.
-I thought she would judge but instead she was the most understanding person I ever met.
-She told me, its not something we cant solve together and encouraged me to talk to the school.
-Feeling quite vulnerable at the time, she decided to come with me to every meeting and even spoke to the college about the difficulties I was unable to voice.
-She encouraged me to get support not only from the university but slightly nudged me to go to the psychologist and share my experience.
+I thought she would judge but instead she was understanding and acted as a pillar of support.
+She told me, its not something we cannot solve together and encouraged me to talk to the university.
+As I was feeling quite vulnerable at the time, my friend decided to come with me to every meeting and even spoke to the college about the difficulties I was unable to voice.
+She encouraged me to get support not only from the university but nudged me to go to an online psychologist and share my experience.
 Initially, I thought it wouldn't help, but slowly I saw a change in my grades, and my approach towards taking exams had changed.
 I was no longer as afraid as I used to be.
 In fact, I thought there might be others in a similar boat to me so we started arranging study groups.
-This helped everyone encourage each other to keep going when we felt it was getting too much.
+This helped everyone encourage each other to keep going when we felt like things were getting too much.

-I know times can be tough especially during exam times, but remember, it will be okay.
+I know times can be tough especially during stressful periods, but remember, it will be okay.
 Here are some techniques that were used to help me during these times and I hope they help you out too….

 I know it's hard.
-You really don't want to be in that vulnerable position where you have to talk about something you hate talking about.
+You really don't want to be in a vulnerable position where you have to talk about something you hate talking about.
 But it's good to let it out.
 They care about you and want to help you out so let them.
-You are not weak when you ask for help, in fact the opposite.
+You are not weak when you ask for help.

-They are professionals for a reason.
-They will help you tackle the difficulties you are facing as well as give you techniques that might help reduce the anxiety felt.
+Telehealth psychologists are professionals who are known for their expertise.
+Via online therapy, they will help you tackle the difficulties you are facing as well as give you techniques that might help reduce the anxiety you are feeling.
 Everything you tell them is confidential and you don't have to worry about any information being leaked.